Questions about the HDMI Forum:

 Questions about the current version and the next version of the HDMI Specification:

-The HDMI Forum Members and the Board of Directors released the current HDMI Specification (2.1) in November 2017.
-The HDMI 2.1 Specification can be downloaded by Adopters from the HDMI Adopter Extranet.
+The HDMI Forum Members and the Board of Directors released the current HDMI Specification (2.1a) in February 2022.
+The HDMI 2.1a Specification can be downloaded by Adopters from the HDMI Adopter Extranet.

 All Forum Members can participate in the development of future HDMI Specifications, most directly through the Forum’s Technical Working Group.